apiverve/textsimilarity.NET-API/Readme.md

 ###### Define Query

 ```
-var queryOptions = new textsimilarityQueryOptions{
+var queryOptions = new textsimilarityQueryOptions {
-  text1: "I'm so excited that tomorrow is going to be sunny!
+  text1 = "I'm so excited that tomorrow is going to be sunny!
 Can't wait!",
-  text2: "We're pretty excited about the weather tomorrow.
+  text2 = "We're pretty excited about the weather tomorrow.
 It's going to be sunny!"
 };
 ```